-I often get asked: “Is Agave Healthy?”
-Agave has gained popularity in recent years as a “natural” sweetener and many people use it as an alternative to high fructose corn syrup or sugar.
-Agave syrup is derived from the Agave plant, which is also used to make Tequila.
+I often get asked about the health of various sweeteners and sugar alternatives, and the latest one to gain popularity in recent years as a “natural” sweetener is agave.
+Many people use it as an alternative to high fructose corn syrup or sugar, but agave syrup is derived from the Agave plant, which is also used to make Tequila.

 Parts of the Agave plant have been used medicinally for years, and most people are most familiar with the fermented form: Tequila.
 Unfortunately, Agave doesn’t live up to its new found reputation as a healthy food!
 I don’t use agave and won’t consume it for several reasons: